 - i.
 There are family ties with the whistleblower or reported party; - ii.
-Is or has been reported by the whistleblower; - iii.
-Has a direct interest in the events reported; - iv.
-Is part of the area or department concerned by the report; - v.
-There is clear enmity with the whistleblower or reported party;

-vi.
-Is or has been in a situation of hierarchical dependence with regard to the whistleblower or reported party;
+The person is or has been reported by the whistleblower; - iii.
+The person has a direct interest in the events reported; - iv.
+The person is part of the area or department concerned by the report; - v.
+There is clear enmity with the whistleblower or reported party; - vi.
+The person is or has been in a situation of hierarchical dependence with regard to the whistleblower or reported party; - vii.

-vii.
 Any other circumstance which prevents any of the Chief Compliance Officers, members of the Compliance teams or a member of the Corporate Compliance Committee from acting independently, impartially and objectively.